IAFEnvoy/HypixelOverlay/README.md

 You can use the software to search for the score of any player.

-Now support : Overview, Status, Guild, Bed War, Sky War, Murder Mystery, Duel, UHC, Mega Wall, Build Battle, The pit, Blitz Survival Games .
+## Now support :
+  -Overview

+  -Status

+  -Guild

+  -Bed War

+  -Sky War

+  -Murder Mystery

+  -Duel

+  -UHC

+  -Mega Wall

+  -Build Battle

+  -The pit

+  -Blitz Survival Games

+  -Arcade (Part)

 ## Usage